-The New Credit Agreement contains restrictive covenants including restrictions regarding the incurrence of liens and indebtedness, substantial changes in the general nature of our business and our subsidiaries (taken as a whole), certain merger transactions, certain sales of assets and other matters, all subject to certain exceptions.
-The New Credit Agreement contains financial covenants which are reviewed for compliance on a quarterly basis, including a total leverage ratio covenant and an interest coverage ratio covenant for each quarter after June 11, 2021.
-Failure to comply with the New Credit Agreement covenants or the New Loans repayment requirements could have a negative impact on our business and financial condition.
-The New Credit Facility matures on the earlier of (i) August 3, 2024 and (ii) the occurrence of a mandatory redemption event under the Midco Redeemable Preferred Stock; provided, however, if the Midco Redeemable Preferred Stock is redeemed in full prior to August 3, 2024, the maturity date will automatically be extended to June 11, 2026.
-See "Description of Certain Indebtedness and Other Obligations-Midco Redeemable Preferred Stock-Optional and Mandatory Redemption."
-Our ability to refinance this indebtedness is not guaranteed, and, if we are able to refinance, we may not be able to obtain favorable terms with a lender.
+The senior secured revolving credit agreement that we entered into in November 2018 contains restrictive covenants including restrictions regarding the incurrence of liens and indebtedness, substantial changes in the general nature of our business and our subsidiaries (taken as a whole), certain merger transactions, certain sales of assets and other matters, all subject to certain exceptions.
+In addition, the Company amended its senior secured revolving credit agreement on September 2, 2020, whereby the Company entered into a term loan of \$25.0 million.
+The term loan requires quarterly principal repayments of \$62,500 beginning December 31, 2020.
+The senior secured credit agreement also contains financial covenants which are reviewed for compliance on a quarterly basis, including a minimum liquidity covenant, a minimum trailing twelve-month recurring revenue covenant, a maximum total leverage ratio, and a minimum EBITDA covenant tested quarterly for each quarter after November 2, 2021.
+Failure to comply with the senior secured revolving credit agreement covenants or the term loan repayment requirements could have a negative impact on our business and financial condition.
+The senior secured credit agreement matures November 2, 2023.
+Our ability to refinance this agreement is not guaranteed, and, if we are able to refinance, we may not be able to obtain favorable terms with a lender.